Khairul-Aqib/Badminton-Court-Booking-System/README.md

 - **bookings** — `id`, `user_id`, `court_id`, `booking_date`, `start_time`, `end_time`, `duration_hours`, `base_price`, `addons_total`, `total_amount`, `status`, `booked_at`
 - **booking_addons** — join table linking `booking_id` ↔ `addon_id`

-> ⚠️ **Security note:** This project stores and compares passwords as plain text and authenticates against the `users` table directly.
-This is fine for a learning/demo project, but do **not** use this approach in production.
-Use Supabase Auth and hashed passwords instead.

 ## Getting Started

 ### Prerequisites